Explore The Walt Disney Family Museum in San Francisco

 The kids really enjoyed the interactive displays, which allow visitors to experiment with filmmaking and animation; the many original drawings; the cartoon clips playing on monitors throughout the galleries; and the displays of Disney toys and merchandise through the ages.

 The final galleries include an amazing model of Disneyland as imagined by Walt; the Lily Belle, Walt's 1/8-scale steam engine and train that ran in the backyard of his home in Los Angeles; and even one of the original Autopia cars from Disneyland.
 The museum also has a schedule of rotating special exhibitions.
-The current exhibition is All Aboard: A Celebration of Walt's Trains, which is on view through February 9, 2015.
+The current exhibitions are Walt Disney's Nine Old Men: Masters of Animation, which is on view through January 7, 2019 and Make Believe: The World of Glen Keane, on view through September 3, 2018.

 In addition to its exhibits, the museum also offers a wide range of public programs and activities, from classic Disney film screenings in its amazing Fantasia-themed theater to hands-on art activities for the whole family.
-This month's featured films are Dumbo and Christmas with Walt; next month's is Pinocchio.
+This month's featured films are The Jungle Book and Davy Crockett: King of the Wild Frontier; next month's are Tangled and Fantasia.
 Films are shown daily except for Tuesdays.

 Kids 7 and under can enjoy storytime and create art projects in the Little Open Studio, which is open every Saturday and Monday from 10 am to noon.
 Older kids and adults can get hands-on in the Open Studio on Saturdays and Sundays from 1 to 4 pm.
 Art activities are free after museum admission.
 Workshops and summer camps are also offered at the museum.